riencroonenborghs/tvSleuth/README.md

 ## Build

 The extension comes pre-built, but you can easily build it yourself.
-It uses 'gulp' for building, and 'npm' for maintaining packages.
+It uses `gulp` for building, and `npm` for maintaining packages.

 ## Install